Symplectic embeddings from concave toric domains into convex ones: Introduction

 More examples are given in \S\ref{sec:examples}.

-We remark that it is known that ECH capacities are not always sharp, even for toric domains.
-A notable example of this is given by Hind and Lisi in \cite{hindlisi}, where it is shown that ECH capacities fail to be sharp for embeddings of a polydisk into a ball.
-Interestingly, recent work of Hutchings \cite{hutchings} shows that embedded contact homology can still be used to derive strong obstructions to symplectic embeddings, even when the obstructions coming from ECH capacities are weak.
+\begin{remark} One could try to extend Theorem~\ref{thm:maintheorem} to other classes of toric domains.
+However, it is important to note that ECH capacities definitely do not always give sharp obstructions to symplectic embeddings, even for toric domains.
+A notable example of this is given by Hind and Lisi in \cite[Thm.
+1.1]{hindlisi}, where it is shown that a polydisc $P(1,2)$ can be symplectically embedded into a ball $B(a)$ if and only if $a \ge 3$; ECH capacities only give the obstruction $a \ge 2.$ Interestingly, recent work of Hutchings \cite{hutchings} shows that embedded contact homology can still be used to derive strong obstructions to symplectic embeddings, even when the obstructions coming from ECH capacities are weak.
 For example, in \cite{hutchings} Hutchings defines new obstructions to embedding one convex toric domain into another that can be used to recover the result of Hind and Lisi from above.
-It is currently not known how sharp these new obstructions are.
+It is an interesting open question to determine how sharp these new obstructions are, for example for symplectic embeddings of one four-dimensional polydisc into another. \end{remark}